bitrix24/b24restdocs/api-reference/catalog/document/document-element/catalog-document-element-delete.md

 catalog.document.element.delete(id)
 ```

-Method for deleting an item from the inventory document.
+Method for deleting a product from the inventory management document.
 If the operation is successful, `true` is returned in the response body.

 ## Parameters